kraken-build/kraken/README.md

 ## Development

 Kraken uses [Slap][] as the Python build backend.
-If you need a fresh installation of all Kraken components, without relying on Kraken, you can run the Slap CLI:
+Currently, the repository is not configured to fully be fully managed by Kraken itself (only `kraken-std` is).
+If you need a fresh installation of all Kraken components, you can run the Slap CLI:

     $ slap venv -ac
     $ slap install --link